Buy or Sell DouYu International Holdings Limited (DOYU) Stock Now | Don't Try to Be a Top Gun

 Current profitability levels for the company are sitting at:

-The net margin for DouYu International Holdings Limited stands at +5.06.
-The total capital return value is set at 2.57, while invested capital returns managed to touch 6.69.
-Equity return is now at value -7.70, with -6.00 for asset returns.
+The net margin for DouYu International Holdings Limited stands at -5.51.
+Equity return is now at value -4.70, with -3.60 for asset returns.

-Based on DouYu International Holdings Limited (DOYU), the company’s capital structure generated 0.77 points at debt to equity in total, while total debt to capital is 0.76.
-Total debt to assets is 0.60, with long-term debt to equity ratio resting at 0.24.
-Finally, the long-term debt to capital ratio is 0.24.